Traineeships Currently Available

-Previous trainees have gone on to forge successful careers in leading arts organisations, agencies and production companies such as Harrison Parrott, IMG Artists, Faber Music, The Sixteen, English National Opera, Shakespeare’s Globe, The Royal Ballet, The Royal Opera House, English Chamber Orchestra, Southbank Centre, London Philharmonic Orchestra, London Symphony Orchestra, the BBC, Touch Press, Intermusica, Bournemouth Symphony Orchestra, and even the Philharmonia Orchestra itself.
+Previous trainees have gone on to forge successful careers in leading arts organisations, agencies and production companies such as Harrison Parrott, IMG Artists, Faber Music, The Sixteen, English National Opera, Shakespeare’s Globe, The Royal Ballet, The Royal Opera House, English Chamber Orchestra, Southbank Centre, London Philharmonic Orchestra, London Symphony Orchestra, the BBC, Touch Press, Intermusica, Bournemouth Symphony Orchestra, Royal Scottish National Orchestra and even the Philharmonia Orchestra itself.
 Many trainees go on to lead successful freelance careers as well.

 "The programme gave me a fantastic insight into the busy life of an orchestral education programme and provided me with many opportunities, from being backstage at family concerts to attending workshops with the Royal Shakespeare Company.
 I learnt a lot in my time with the Philharmonia and the opportunity undoubtedly helped me start my career in arts administration."
 Ellie Cowan, Education Trainee, September 2009 - February 2010

 For queries, please telephone 020 7921 3900.